| Title: | Isolate-Detect Method for Multiple Change-Point Detection |

 Andreas Anastasiou, [email protected]

-a piecewise-constant signal using the information criterion based approach.
+the slope of a piecewise-linear and continuous signal using the information

 x |